GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/introduction/how_to_use_this_manual.md

 **Right panel** The right panel contains an outline of the page you are on.
 This is especially useful for longer pages.

-**Navigation** At the bottom of each page there are buttons to go to the the next and previous page.
-You can also use the arrow keys instead to move to the the next or previous page.
+**Navigation** At the bottom of each page there are buttons to go to the next and previous page.
+You can also use the arrow keys instead to move to the next or previous page.